edxu96/RexNet/docs/PhD/README.md

 ## 1. What is RexNet

-Small-scale producers/consumers (__prosumer__) prefer selling/purchasing on a tariff to fluctuating prices in the wholesale market, so their participation is mediated by retailers, who take risks and profit from premiums.
+Small-scale producers/consumers (__prosumer__) [parag2016electricity](#reference) prefer selling/purchasing on a tariff to fluctuating prices in the wholesale market, so their participation is mediated by retailers, who take risks and profit from premiums.
 This strategy is widely applied in industries with durable goods, while is impractical for fresh foods and electricity because of their continuous generation/consumption, reliance on __delivery networks__, and perishability.
 These features further prevent the application of unorganized markets and most of organized markets.
 Disposal of food inventory and backup electricity generations increase average costs.

-For the power industry, with more penetration of intermittent renewable generations and promotion of power systems in rural area, to have responsive prosumers is necessary, because it is cheaper for flexible consumers to mitigate mismatches caused by renewables.
-In addition, centralized command-and-control is inefficient in such settings because of the conflict between better market clearings and the information protection. __Small-scale-friendly two-sided markets__ are the only solution.
+For the power industry, with more penetration of intermittent renewable generations and promotion of power systems in underdeveloped area, to have responsive prosumers is necessary, because it is cheaper for flexible consumers to mitigate mismatches caused by renewables. [] In addition, neither centralized command-and-control nor retailing is efficient in such settings because of the conflict between better market clearings and the information protection. [kirschen2018fundamentals](#reference) __Small-scale-friendly two-sided markets__ are the only solution.

 In this project, at least one market satisfying previous requirements is designed.
 Some settings have been introduced to convert electricity into tradable assets and differentiate them temporally and spatially. [varian2014intermediate](#reference) For now, there is one candidate, whose mechanism is __continuous double auction__ with __3-dimensional limit order books__, where prosumers can bid/offer continuously and get transacted once matched with another order.
 It allows immediate transactions and standby orders at the same time.
 More specific settings vary according to different features in different industries.
 Because of the constraints in delivery networks, the transactions are not allowed to happen in the spot market, so it is a __forward market__ in essence.
 There is gate closure at the beginning of any time units.
 The behavior of trading can be referred to as reservation, therefore the market is named __reservation exchange (Rex)__.
 With delivery networks having huge impact, the whole system is named __RexNet__.
 For power industries, RexNet can be used to replace the market families for power systems including the day-ahead market, the intra-day market, the balancing market, the capacity market and other ancillary markets, so prosumers can focus on just one market.